Thai soldier’s deadly rampage reveals security lapses

 Anthony Davis, a security analyst who writes for the Jane’s defense publications, said it was premature to judge the response to the siege.

-“In the end you have a professional military man with a large supply of ammunition holed up in a very large building with not much clear idea on the part of the security forces how many people are in his reach,” Davis said.
+“In the end, you have a professional military man with a large supply of ammunition holed up in a very large building with not much clear idea on the part of the security forces how many people are in his reach,” Davis said.

-“It took a long time but in a big building they couldn’t risk storming in and killing a lot of people,” he said.
+“It took a long time, but in a big building they couldn’t risk storming in and killing a lot of people,” he said.

-There remained other concerns about how the worst mass shooting in Thai history was handled, particularly lapses in security.
+Other concerns linger about how the worst mass shooting in Thai history was handled, particularly lapses in security.

 On the night of the siege, a police perimeter kept bystanders only 100 meters from the shooting, within earshot of the automatic gunfire exploding in sudden bursts from a position security forces struggled to pinpoint.

-Around 8 a.m. the following morning, Thai special forces, still unable to locate the gunman, enlisted the help of a journalist, a drone operator for a local TV news channel.
-Camouflaged soldiers covered the 28-year-old on all sides as they escorted him into the mall’s basement, where authorities believed the gunman was hiding.
+The following morning, Thai special forces enlisted the help of a drone operator for a local TV news channel to locate the gunman.
+Camouflaged soldiers covered the 28-year-old man on all sides as they escorted him into the mall’s basement, where authorities believed the gunman was hiding.

 From there, the reporter maneuvered his thermal-sensing drone through shattered windows and into a supermarket’s cold storage room, broadcasting images of Jakrapanth and several apparent hostages back to police.

-The sharpshooters’ rain of fire at the gunman then began, and the rampage ended.
+That’s when the sharpshooters’ rain of fire at the gunman began and the rampage ended.

-On Sunday evening, less than 10 hours later, a foreign reporter was able to walk into the mall through an unlocked door that wasn’t behind police tape.
+On Sunday evening, less than 10 hours later, a foreign reporter was able to walk into the mall through an unlocked door that was not behind police tape.

 Peck reported from Bangkok.
-Associated Press writer Preeyapa T. Khunsong contributed to this report.
+Associated Press Writer Preeyapa T. Khunsong contributed to this report.